Tesyl-sro/shopware-stack/README.md

 ## Post-setup
 Before performing these steps:
 1. Make sure you're in the root directory of this repo.
-2. Shut down the stack.
+2. Shut down the stack (unless stated otherwise).

+**The following steps are not required, but may help improve security and performance.**

 Perform the following steps to optimize Shopware for production use:
 1. Disable the admin worker using a new config file.